vieuxtemps/neo-mousekeys/README.md

 # Troubleshooting
 In case you encounter any issues after editing `options.ini`, make sure your text editor is saving it with UTF-16 LE encoding.

+# Interoperability with windows-vim-mode
+If you use [windows-vim-mode](https://github.com/vieuxtemps/windows-vim-mode), you can quickly switch between Enabled mode from neo-mousekeys and windows-vim-mode's Normal mode by uncommenting the line `DisableAndSendCombination=+Capslock` in `options.ini`.
+Use `DisableAndSendCombination=^[` if you use `Ctrl+[` as the activation sequence in windows-vim-mode.

 # Similar and recommended tools
 - [mouseable](https://github.com/wirekang/mouseable): mousekeys for Windows, the original version.